DexterHuang/CyberCodeOnline/UpdateNote.md

 If you would like to help to maintain CyberCode Online, please feel free to submit a PR at [our GitHub repo](https://github.com/DexterHuang/CyberCodeOnline).

 ## Updates Log
 ### **2021/05/07- v0.487**
- * Added animation for attacking and reciving damage
+ * Added an animation for attacking and receiving damage
- * Added indication for when health is low during combat
+ * Added an indication when health is low during combat
- * Now unlocking containers also requires bitcoins
+ * Bitcoins are now required to unlock all Locked Containers
- * Added hard cap on how many container you could unlock in one go
+ * Added a limit to the number of Locked Containers that can be unlocked in one go

 ### **2021/05/05- v0.487**
  * Added a time preview for crafting